yeild/secrage/README.md

 ```

-You can try it out at [this page](https://yeild.github.io/secrage/demo.html) first.
+You can try it out at [this page](https://yeild.github.io/secrage/demo.html).

 ### Notice
 + The encoding behavior is same as JSON.stringify.
 For example *function* and *undefined* value will be omitted.
 [See more information.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#Description)
-+ If your browser doesn't support window.btoa, this step has no effect.
++ If your browser doesn't support *window.btoa*, this step will have no effect.